Careers360 Logo

 (d) personal contact

-Hepatitis has five main types named A, B, C, D and E. Out of them, Hepatitis A is very common in India.
-The children in majority parts of the country get exposed to Hepatitis A virus through water and develops immunity.
+Explanation: Hepatitis are of five main types, namely A, B, C, D, and E. Out of them, Hepatitis A is very common in India.
 The most common cause of Hepatitis transmission is contaminated water.

 Vectors can be defined as